 Flossing can make all the difference.

-Engaging while you elongate (Flossing) means you are working on a deeper level, the level of your fascia.
+Engaging while you elongate (Flossing) means you are working ON THE FABRIC OF YOUR FOUNDATION, your fascia.

 Huh?
 What’s fascia?

 Fascia is connective tissue.
-It’s the tissue that connects all other tissues (that’s why it’s also called connective tissue).
-Fascia is the webbing of the body.
+An endless fabric of varying properties and thicknesses, organizing our form.
+It’s the tissue that connects all other tissues, present as the main building material of our bodies from inception to the day we pass, lining the skin and joining everything on the most microscopic level.
+Fascia forms a network or a matrix and could be thought of as the webbing of the body, creating connection, continuity and coherence.
 We have been taught muscles and bones hold us up; actually, if it wasn’t for the fascia’s suspension and tension web all of our parts would slosh to the floor.
 Read more here.

 Toes to your nose.

 Toes to your nose.
 Bones down to your cells, fascia is allllll over your insides.
-It wraps around and morphs into our organs, muscles, bones, tendons, ligaments, nerves, brain matter etc. Fascia is a huge deal!
+It wraps around, permeates and morphs into our organs, muscles, bones, tendons, ligaments, nerves, brain matter etc. Fascia is a huge deal!
 The fascia is continuous and ubiquitous, as Joanne Avison says.
-It is the scaffolding of the body.
+It is the organizing principal of the body.

 Why haven’t I heard about it?

 Don’t worry it’s not you, it’s them.
-It was discarded by classical anatomists for centuries as if it was packing material.
+It was discarded by classical anatomists for centuries, instead they focused on “important” parts (organs, nerves etc); developing an anatomy formulated by mechanical metaphors.
 Finally, western science is realizing that the connective tissue is a major player in the body (lots more research to be done!).
 Clinicians, acupuncturists and body workers have known for a long time that impacting the fascia can impact our health in a major way because it is the great connector.
+Finally. anatomists, movement practitioners alike are moving away from “studying the individual component (parts), to appreciating the wholeness of the architecture holding all of them (the parts) together.” -Joanne Avison”

 Changing my fascia can impact my health?

-It is the one tissue that touches every other bit and piece of us (and it acts as a compartmentalizer, separating the lungs from the digestives zone for instance).
-When I (Bon) started changing my fascia, thanks to my teacher Bob Cooley, my immune/hormone system and digestive health went way up.
+It is the one tissue that touches every other bit and piece of us (it acts as distinguisher , separating the lungs from the digestives zone for instance).
+When I (Bon) started changing my fascia, thanks to my teacher Bob Cooley, besides all the structural benefits, my immune/hormone system and digestive health functionality significantly increased.
 Thanks BC.

 Learn more on why to change your fascia.